 Flip the script: Cursive sees revival in school instruction

-Cursive writing is looping back into style in schools across the country.
-It is happening after a generation of students have been taught only keyboarding, texting and printing out their words longhand.
+Cursive writing is looping back into style in schools across the country after a generation of students who know only keyboarding, texting and printing out their words longhand.

-Alabama and Louisiana passed laws in 2016 mandating cursive proficiency in public schools.
-They were the latest of 14 states that require cursive.
-And last fall, the 1.1-million-student New York City schools, the nation's largest public school system, encouraged the teaching of cursive to students.
-That generally would be in the third grade.
+Alabama and Louisiana passed laws in 2016 mandating cursive proficiency in public schools, the latest of 14 states that require cursive.
+And last fall, the 1.1-million-student New York City schools, the nation's largest public school system, encouraged the teaching of cursive to students, generally in the third grade.

-"It's definitely not necessary but I think it's, like, cool to have it," said Emily Ma.
-She is a 17-year-old senior at New York City's academically rigorous Stuyvesant High School.
-She was never taught cursive in school and had to learn it on her own.
+"It's definitely not necessary but I think it's, like, cool to have it," said Emily Ma, a 17-year-old senior at New York City's academically rigorous Stuyvesant High School who was never taught cursive in school and had to learn it on her own.

-That was where New York state Assemblywoman Nicole Malliotakis drew the line on the cursive generation gap.
-She had encountered an 18-year-old at a voter registration event who printed out his name in block letters.
+That was where New York state Assemblywoman Nicole Malliotakis drew the line on the cursive generation gap, when she encountered an 18-year-old at a voter registration event who printed out his name in block letters.

 "I said to him, 'No, you have to sign here,'" Malliotakis said.
 "And he said, 'That is my signature.
 I never learned script.'"

-Malliotakis, a Republican from the New York City borough of Staten Island, took her concerns to city education officials.
-She found a receptive audience.
+Malliotakis, a Republican from the New York City borough of Staten Island, took her concerns to city education officials and found a receptive audience.

 Schools Chancellor Carmen Farina distributed a handbook on teaching cursive writing in September and is encouraging principals to use it.
 It cites research suggesting that fluent cursive helps students master writing tasks such as spelling and sentence construction because they don't have to think as much about forming letters.